shhossain/computer_science/Data Structures/Array.md

 array[5] // 14 (index 5 is the sixth element) (1005)
 array[6] // 6 (index 6 is the seventh element) (1006)
 ```
+#### Initiation of Array

+for initiation of Arrays it is necessary to specify size of an Array

+if C++:
+for example if you wish to initate an array of 5 elements
+you have to write code as:

+<datatype> arr_name[size]
+int arr[5];

+this will initialise array with 0 elements.

 #### Time complexities of some basic array operations

 | Operation | Time Complexity |